Editing item geometry

 2 Map tools

-Use these to zoom in and out of the map (or use the scroll wheel on your mouse).
-The Measure tool shows the total area and length of all the lines and polygons you draw.
-To learn more, see Map tools.
+Use these tools to zoom in and out of the map (as an alternative to scrolling).
+The Measure tool shows the total area and length of all polygons and lines in the current geometry.

 3 Draw tools

-Use these to draw different types of geometry on the map:
+Use these tools to draw different types of geometry on the map:

 -